 Ants are the most frequent and persistent pests encountered around homes and buildings.
-Besides being a nuisance, ants contaminate food, build unsightly mounds on our property, and cause structural damage by hollowing out wood for nesting.
+Besides being a nuisance, ants contaminate food, build unsightly mounds on property, and cause damage by hollowing out wood and other materials for nesting.
 Species such as fire ants inflict painful stings, which can be life-threatening to hypersensitive individuals.

-To most householders, all ants look pretty much alike.
-In truth, dozens of different species occur around homes and buildings, each having unique characteristics which may influence the method of control.
-In Kentucky, the most common house-invading ants include pavement ants, carpenter ants, acrobat ants, pharaoh ants, and odorous house ants.
-The latter species has become a particular nuisance in recent years, and will be discussed later in detail.
-Knowing which ant(s) you have often requires the help of an entomologist or knowledgeable pest control firm.
-Collecting a few of the non-winged worker ants in a plastic bag or vial will help with subsequent identification.
+To many householders, most ants look pretty much alike.
+In truth, dozens of different species occur around homes and buildings, each having distinct characteristics which may influence the method of control.
+In Kentucky and much of the Midwest, common house-invading ants include pavement ants, carpenter ants, acrobat ants, pharaoh ants, and odorous house ants.
+The latter species has become such a nuisance in recent years that it will be discussed in some detail.
+Knowing which type(s) of ants you have often requires the help of an entomologist or knowledgeable pest control firm.
+Collecting a few of the non-winged ‘workers’ in a plastic bag or vial will help with subsequent identification.

-Dealing with ants can be very frustrating.
+Dealing with ants can be frustrating.
 This publication will help you control them, or at least know when it's time to call a professional.
-Recommendations pertain to all structure-invading ants found in Kentucky except carpenter ants, which are discussed in a separate publication (see ENTFact-603, Carpenter Ants).
+Recommendations pertain to all home-invading ants in Kentucky and the Midwest except carpenter ants, which are discussed in a separate publication (see University of Kentucky Entomology Entfact-603).

-Ants are social insects which live together in cooperative, intermingling colonies.
-The colonies may range in size from hundreds to millions of individuals, depending on the species.
+Ants are social insects that live together in cooperative, intermingling colonies.
+The colonies may range in size from hundreds to millions of members, depending on the species.
 Within each colony are different types of individuals, each with a specific function.
-All ant colonies contain one or more queens, whose primary role is to lay eggs.
-The eggs hatch into white, grub-like larvae that later transform into adult "worker" ants.
-The workers feed and care for the queens and developing brood, and are the ones seen foraging for food and water, often at great distances from the colony.
+All ant colonies contain one or more queens whose primary role is to lay eggs.
+The eggs hatch into white, grub-like larvae that later transform into adult ‘worker’ ants.
+The workers feed and care for the queens and developing brood, and are the ones seen foraging for food and water, often at considerable distance from the colony.
 Ants lay down invisible odor trails, which the workers follow between food and the nest.
-In many species, the trail of ants is distinct enough to be followed back to the nesting location, or to where the ants are entering from outdoors.
+In many cases, the trail of ants is distinct enough to be followed back to the nesting location, or to where the ants are entering from outdoors.

-At certain times of the year, ant colonies produce large numbers of winged individuals known as swarmers.
+At certain times of the year, ant colonies produce large numbers of winged individuals known as ‘swarmers.’
 These winged ants emerge from the nest to mate and establish new colonies.
-When a swarm of ants emerges inside a home, it's an indication that a nest is present within the structure.
-Fortunately, the success rate for swarmers establishing new colonies inside buildings is low.
-Nonetheless, an exodus of winged ants emerging indoors can be disturbing and often mistaken for termites.
+When a swarm of ants emerges indoors, it's an indication that a nest is present.
+Fortunately, the likelihood of swarmers establishing a new colony inside a building is low.
+Nonetheless, an exodus of winged ants appearing indoors can be disturbing, and is often mistaken for termites.